 Abstract

-Background: Aquatic ecosystems are considered to be among the most important reservoirs of antibiotic resistance genes (ARGs).Drinking water sources were usually parts of lakes and rivers in Yangtze River Delta, among which Qingcaosha Reservoir is the largest river impoundment and benefit the population of more than 13 million for Shanghai city.
-In this study, we aimed at investigating the distribution of antibiotics and ARGs to characterize the pollution across various sites in Qingcaosha Reservoir in three seasons.
+Background: Aquatic ecosystems are considered to be among the most important reservoirs of antibiotic resistance genes (ARGs).
+Drinking water sources could serve as critical points of ARGs transfer from environment to human.
+In this study, the distribution of antibiotics and ARGs across Qingcaosha Reservoir located in the Yangtze River Delta at three seasons was investigated to characterize the pollution patterns.

-Results: Sulfamethoxazole, sulfamonomethoxine and penicillin G potassium salt were the dominant antibiotics and of high detection frequencies in this reservoir.
+Results: Sulfamethoxazole, sulfamonomethoxine and penicillin G potassium salt were the dominant antibiotics in this reservoir.
 Sulfonamide resistance genes (sul1 and sul2) were the most prevalent and predominant genes.
-Higher total relative abundance of the ARGs were detected in the site closest to the inflow than those in other sites.
-Overall, the concentrations of antibiotics in May (spring) were relatively lower than November (autumn) and February (winter).
-Correlation analysis indicated sul1, ermB and mphA had positive correlation with corresponding antibiotics in February and int Ⅰ1 was also greatly positively correlated to sul1, sul2, ermB and mphA.
+Higher total relative abundance of the ARGs was detected in the site closest to the inflow than those in other sites.
+Overall, the concentrations of antibiotics in May were relatively lower than those in November and February.
+Correlation analysis indicated sul1, ermB and mphA had positive correlation with corresponding antibiotics in February and sul1, sul2, ermB and mphA was also positively correlated to int Ⅰ1 .

-Conclusion: In conclusion, the antibiotics and ARGs were widespread in Qingcaosha Reservoir.
-Our result indicated that the drinking water reservoir might serve as gene reservoir for antibiotic resistance and mobile gene element intⅠ1 can serve as a medium to contribute to the widespread of various ARGs.
-What is more, we considered that Reservoir could be served as a functional area contributing to the elimination of ARGs.
+Conclusion: In conclusion, antibiotics and ARGs were widespread in Qingcaosha Reservoir.
+Our results indicated that the drinking water reservoir might serve as gene reservoir for antibiotic resistance and mobile gene element intⅠ1 can serve as a medium to contribute to the widespread of various ARGs.
+As the ARGs abundance was found to be higher in the inflow of the reservoir compared to the outflow, it is considered that reservoir could be served as a functional area contributing to the elimination or dilution of ARGs.

 Keywords: Antibiotic resistance genes; Drinking water reservoir; Antibiotic residues